areding/blog/content/posts/howIstudy.md

 This is my general approach to learning Chinese and the resources I've found helpful.

 First, I feed my brain some content, whether it's a menu, a song or three, a story from DuChinese, a TV show, or a podcast.
 Then add some words from the content into my spaced repetition software, study the flashcards of the day, and that's it.

 I don't study handwriting.
 I also usually throw in some passive listening of music or podcasts after that.

+tip: when adding a word with a new character to your list, try and have that character show up in different contexts.

+For example, I just learned 摇滚, then saw 摇开.
+This works with radicals, too. 遥远 came up a couple days later.

 ### Utilities